Cheapest Car Insurance in Arizona for 2026

 Get quotes from all five Arizona insurers and save up to $34 per month

-The five top-rated insurers in Arizona range from $83 to $117 a month for full coverage.
+Get quotes from at least three Arizona insurers before renewing.
+The five top-rated companies range from $83 to $117 a month for full coverage.
 Travelers holds the cheapest rate now, but rates shift at every renewal.
-Get quotes from at least three insurers before renewing.
-A ten-minute quote captures any carrier that has repriced since your last renewal.
+A ten-minute quote is enough to catch any company that has repriced since your last renewal.

 2. 2